What Exactly is a Credit Score in Singapore?

-This refers to the ratio between your debt and your credit.
+This refers to the ratio of your debt and your credit.
 The ideal debt-to-credit ratio is somewhere between 1 and 20%.
 This indicates to potential lenders that you know how to responsibly use your credit, but that you are not financially dependent on it.

 Take note that your income does not directly affect your credit score.
 Do not be too surprised if you still have difficulties getting approved for new loans or credit cards even if you have a low debt-to-income ratio.
 Even if you have a decent income but you are not able to manage your debt properly, it may result in a lower credit score.

-- Average age of open credit lines
+- The average age of open credit lines

 Another factor affecting your credit score is the average length of time your accounts have been open.
 In fact, it may be detrimental to your score to close the accounts of those old credit cards in your wallet.
 Aside from reducing your credit limit and effectively increasing your debt-to-credit ratio, you may also be decreasing the average age of your open credit lines when you close old accounts.
 Try to regularly make small purchases using those credit cards and pay them off immediately to keep them open and active.